 – to safeguard and maintain the natural and landscape features of the wetland,

-– and to bring under control the local social and economic activities,to respect the environmental conservation needs.
+– and to regulate local social and economic activities so as to respect the environmental conservation needs of the area.

-Pian di Spagna and Lago di Mezzola Nature Reserve is characterized by various habitats: lake, rivers, streams, canals, ditches, ponds and pools, urban areas, cultivated lands (permanent pastures, corn), not very cultivated areas (fen formations), canebrake areas, a few woodlands, tree rows, hedges, and uncultivated lands.
+Pian di Spagna and Lago di Mezzola Nature Reserve have a variety of habitats: lakes, rivers, streams, canals, ditches, ponds and pools, urban areas, cultivated lands (permanent pastures, corn), not very cultivated areas (fen formations), canebrake areas, a few woodlands, tree rows, hedges, and uncultivated lands.

 Around the lakes and along the rivers, it is generally possible to observe various species of diving ducks or dabbling ducks, Swans, Rails, a few rare sea ducks, Grebes, Divers, Cormorants, Mergansers, Seagulls, Black Terns and Coots.

 Dippers, Kingfishers, and Gray Wagtails are common along the streams, while the canals are populated by dabbling ducks, Rails and some wading birds like the Sandpiper, Snipe, Herons, Eurasian Bittern, Wagtail and Grebe; along the ditches, it is possible to sight Gray Herons, Snipes, and Wagtails.

 The canebrakes represent the ideal habitat for Rails, Bitterns, some birds of prey, Reed Buntings, Blue Tits, Starlings, Penduline Tits, Swallows, Sand Martins, and dabbling ducks.